 About the Author

 Keith Tully is a partner at RBR Advisory, a business advisory platform dedicated to supporting businesses in financial distress.
-With over 25 years of experience in the field, Keith specializes in providing bespoke turnaround and restructuring solutions to businesses of all sizes and sectors across the UK.
+With over 25 years of experience in the field, Keith specialises in providing bespoke turnaround and restructuring solutions to businesses of all sizes and sectors across the UK.